nylkotuby/dotfiles/README.md

 Config and notes on my setup.
 I switch stuff around a lot.

 Broad strokes:
-* Ubuntu on WSL for personal use (yes!), OSX for professional use
+* Mixed OSX/Ubuntu/WSL (yes! sorry!) for mixed personal use, OSX for professional use
 * Your fav terminal emulator
 * `tmux` -> `nvim`
 * Setup notes for nvim plugins, ruby LSPs, and essential dependencies